 Say no to:

-visible diaper/underwear (try shorts for under dresses), neon, athletic shoes or character shoes
+visible diaper/underwear (try shorts or bloomers under dresses), neon, athletic shoes or character shoes

 Say yes to: